Serpentine soil: Botany

 In order to overcome the chemical and physical challenges presented by serpentine soils, plants have developed tolerances to drought, heavy metals, and limited nutrients.
 Low calcium:magnesium ratios cause limited root growth and root activity, weak cell membranes, and reduced uptake of essential nutrients.
 An adaptive mechanism to high magnesium soils allocates more resources to deep-growing roots.
 Heavy metals stunt growth, induce iron deficiency, cause chlorosis, and restrict root development.
 Multiple adaptive mechanisms to heavy metals include the exclusion of metals by restricting the uptake by the roots, compartmentalization of metals in various organs, or the development of toxicity tolerance.
 In nitrogen-poor sites, physiological effects on plants include impaired protein synthesis, chlorosis, reduced leaf turgor, reduced leaf and tiller number, reduced growth rate, and low seed yield.
 Low phosphorus levels cause similar effects of low nitrogen but also cause reduced seed size, lower root to shoot ratios, and increased water stress.
 Low soil moisture causes reduced nutrient uptake and transport, decreased stomatal opening, and reduced photosynthetic capacity, and also reduces plant growth and productivity.
 Serpentine plants have strongly developed root systems to facilitate uptake of water and nutrients.
-For example, Noccaea fendleri (aka Fendler's penny grass) is a hyper-accumulator of nickel and Sedum laxum ssp. expresses succulence.
-In some cases, symbioses with serpentine tolerant ectomycorrhizal help facilitate plants’ adaptation to edaphic stressors on serpentine.
+For example, Noccaea fendleri (aka Fendler's penny grass) is a hyper-accumulator of nickel and Sedum laxum expresses succulence.
+In some cases, symbioses with serpentine tolerant ectomycorrhizal help facilitate plants' adaptation to edaphic stressors on serpentine.

 Adaptation to serpentine soils has evolved multiple times.
 Serpentine-tolerant plants are evolutionarily younger than non-serpentine plants.
 The heterogeneity of serpentine communities coupled with their patchy distribution limits gene flow but promotes speciation and diversification.
 Habitat heterogeneity is an important contributor to the level of endemism and biodiversity in this system.
 Although the patchy distribution is attributed to the high rates of speciation in serpentine communities, there are a number of challenges associated with this.
 The spatial isolation from source and other populations limit gene flow, which could make these populations vulnerable to changing environmental conditions.
 In addition, there is high gene flow with the non-serpentine communities that can cause genotypic pollution, hybridization, and nonviable offspring.